YinHK-gameDev/unity-learn/visual effects/particle systems/particle system collision.md

 5. Adjust Collider Settings:
 - Make sure the collider on the GameObject is properly configured and set as a trigger.

+#### Additional Notes:

+-   This method treats the entire particle system as a single collider.
+If you want more detailed interaction with individual particles, you may need a more complex solution, potentially involving custom particle collision detection in your script.

+-   Always ensure that you set up the collider and trigger settings correctly on both the GameObject and Particle System.

+-   Adjust the script and collider settings according to your specific requirements.

+Remember that this workaround is a simplified solution and may not provide detailed interactions with individual particles within the particle system.
+If you need more granular control, you might consider using a custom particle collision system or a physics-based solution tailored to your specific use case.